 Shure makes products for both home audio and DJ turntables.
 Regardless of the market, their components are designed for durability—both of the turntable itself and of the records it’s used to play.
 This cartridge has a low tracking force that puts less strain on the record while still achieving the same level of sound reproduction, ultimately extending the life of your vinyl collection.
 It fits turntables with both standard and P-mount tonearms.
 The biradial diamond stylus tip makes your music sound natural, with no extra color from the record player getting in the way of your enjoyment of your music–as can be seen in this video (which showcases the Shure M92E).

-If your cartridge fails when you’re light on funds, there’s no need to worry—Audio Technica’s got you covered.
+If your cartridge fails when you’re light on funds, there’s no need to worry—Audio Technica’s got you covered with another partridge.
 Their 92ECD model brings you the quality sound reproduction that’s synonymous with the brand for just under $25.
 It uses a standard bonded round shank stylus construction and fits any turntable with a universal mount, making it simple to install and use.
 It certainly doesn’t sound like an entry-level cartridge.
 It’s a great cartridge to bring new life to a vintage turntable, giving you equally faithful reproduction of music from all eras and genres.

 The Best Phono Cartridge Under 100 Bucks — Inner Workings